Dravidian parties: Birth of DMK

 In 1947, when India attained independence, Periyar called for members of the Dravidar Kazhagam to boycott the celebrations.
 According to him, the Indian National Congress was dominated by Brahmins.
 He predicted that an independent India would bring South Indians, especially Tamils, under the dominance of Brahmins and North Indians.
 In other words, according to Periyar, independence would lead to the replacement of British dominance with Brahmin and North Indian dominance.
 He felt an independent nation called Dravida Nadu for the South Indians would be the best solution.
 Periyar declared 15 August 1947, the day of Indian independence, as a day of mourning.
 This move was opposed by other leaders within the party, including C. N. Annadurai.
 Annadurai viewed independence as an achievement for all of India rather than solely of the North.

-On 9 July 1948 Periyar married woman 40 years his junior, leading to a split in the party.
+On 9 July 1948 Periyar married a woman 40 years his junior, leading to a split in the party.

 The leaders of the splitting faction eventually formed a new party, Dravida Munnetra Kazhagam or DMK (Progressive Dravidian Organisation in English), in 1949.